swissup/swissup.github.io/m1/extensions/easybanners/backend/manage-placeholders.md

 Field       | Descrition
 ------------|-----------
 Placeholder Name | Name of the placeholder
 Parent Block | The name of the block where the placeholder will be rendered.
 It could be a name of any existing block of your theme.
 Make sure that this block automatically renders all of it's children.
+See [example](../../use-cases/create-additional-placeholder-at-product-page/)
 Position | Position inside parent block.
 It should be a valid xml attribute with it's value.
 Banners limit per rotate | How many banners will be shown at once.
 Sort mode | Ability to sort banners by sort_order or randomly